Ahimsa lights the way

 My father founded American Vegan Society to make a better world for the animals.
 It’s exciting to work in a time when veganism is popular!Anne Dinshah

 Speaking: Jay lectured throughout his adult life encouraging others with his powerful vegan message.
 He spoke in person in two dozen countries on five continents.
-Videos can be seen at Powerful Vegan Messages.
+Videos can be seen on YouTube at Powerful Vegan Messages.

 Books: Some of Jay’s early lectures from the 1950s and 1960s are compiled in Health Can Be Harmless while Song of India chronicles four months of his lecture tour in 1967-1968.
 He edited Here’s Harmlessness: An Anthology of Ahimsa.
 His best-known book was Out of the Jungle: The Way of Dynamic Harmlessness, which provided much of the framework for Powerful Vegan Messages.
-Jay’s books and archived issues of Ahimsa are available from AVS.
+Jay’s books and archived issues of Ahimsa magazine are available from AVS.

 Awards: Jay was honored as a vice president of The Vegan Society (U.K.), inducted into the Vegetarian Hall of Fame in 1993, and awarded Vegetarian of the Year 1996 (International) from The Vegetarian Society (India).
 Jay received posthumously the IVU Mankar Memorial Award in 2000.
 Ahimsa Volume 41 Number 4 commemorates his life and work.